KNIME logo

 Machine learning

-Machine learning is a branch of artificial intelligence that enables systems to learn from data and improve from experience without being explicitly programmed.
-It involves algorithms that can make predictions or decisions.
+Machine learning is a subset of artificial intelligence focusing on systems that can learn patterns and trends from data without being explicitly programmed.
+It is often used for making predictions and decisions.

 MapReduce